SolarSense Frequently Asked Questions

 What happens during an electric outage?

 The PV system automatically shuts down as soon as it detects an outage on the electric grid.
 This protects the integrity of the electric grid, and also ensures the safety of those working to correct the outage.
-If you have a battery backup, you can run off your batteries without any back-feed onto the electric grid.
+Your PV system will not produce energy for your home if there is an outage.
+If you install a battery backup, you can run off your batteries without any back-feed onto the electric grid.

 In what temperature will a PV system operate?